- Robin Mencher, Chief Executive Officer

 - Rita Clancy, Director of Adult Services

-- Carol Singer, Director of Clinical Services
+- Kyra S. Lilien, Director of Immigration Legal Services

-- Amy Weiss, Director of Refugee & Immigrant Services
+, Director of Refugee Services

 Rita is a licensed social worker (LCSW) who served as JFCS East Bay’s Holocaust Survivor Services Program Manager for eight years prior to becoming Director of Adult Services in August 2013.
 She specializes in counseling with older adults, families, couples, and people who have experienced trauma.
 Rita has extensive expertise in Gerontology, including working with adults living with dementia, providing advice and support to family caregivers, advocacy in long-term care communities, and management of home care providers.
 Rita has over fifteen years of experience in medical social work and care management.
 Before becoming a social worker, Rita worked in clinical laboratory and medical sciences.
 Rita has a Master’s Degree in Social Welfare from UC Berkeley with a specialization in Gerontology and has been with JFCS East Bay since 2005.